- 27 November 2023

 Given that one of the key recruitment barriers has historically been a wider stigma concerning mental health, this is a good sign.
 Better attitudes towards mental health should mean better attitudes towards a career in Mental Health Nursing.

 Following years of damaging cuts, a £1.3 billion increase in funding for Mental Health Nursing was promised in 2017.
-It was claimed this increased funding would increase the number of Mental Health Nurses by 21,000, by 2021.
+It was claimed this increased funding would increase the number of Mental Health Nurses by 21,000, by 2021 - which did not happen.

 This goes hand in hand with another skill you’ll need, too: resilience.
 The very nature of your job means that you often won’t find resolutions with your patients in the same way a General Nurse might.